kstenerud/streamux/streamux-specification.md

 #### Packed Chunk Envelope Mode

-In packed chunk mode, the [`variable data`](#variable-data) field contains a series of message chunks, each prefixed with a length field:
+In packed chunk mode, the [`variable length data`](#variable-length-data) field contains a series of message chunks, each prefixed with a length field:

 | Field         | Type   | Octets | Notes                  |
 | ------------- | ------ | ------ | ---------------------- |